7 min read

 "What is it, Warner?"

-Vigo appeared from beyond the building corner.
-With a sword at his waist and even wearing leather armor, he was with an unfamiliar middle-aged man who didn't seem to be his subordinate.
+Vigo appeared from beyond the building's corner.
+Wearing a sword at his waist and even leather armor, accompanied by an unfamiliar middle-aged man who didn't seem to be his subordinate.

 "We found Herg's brat in Sebaem.
 We're bringing him in now."

 Lanthe also looked where the two men's gazes directed.
-At the scene of the shackled child being dragged away somewhere while crying and struggling.
+The scene of the child with shackles being dragged away crying and struggling.

 "Yes.
-He seems to have suffered quite a bit with fewer people helping his escape."
+He seems to have suffered quite a bit with fewer people helping him escape."

 "Was this the third time?"